Skip to main content

 DOI: 10.2436/20.8080.02.77

-Vol 43 (1) 2019
+Volume 43 (1) 2019

-• Abstract: In this paper we review some existing and propose some new estimators for estimating the Ridge parameter.
+• Abstract: In this paper we review some existing and propose some new estimators for estimating the ridge parameter.
 All in all 19 different estimators have been studied.
 The investigation has been carried out using Monte Carlo simulations.
 A large number of different models have been investigated where the variance of the random error, the number of variables included in the model, the correlations among the explanatory variables, the sample size and the unknown coefficient vector were varied.
 For each model we have performed 2000 replications and presented the results both in term of figures and tables.
-Based on the simulation study, we found that increasing the number of correlated variable, the variance of the random error and increasing the correlation between the independent variables have negative effect on the mean squared error.
+Based on the simulation study, we found that increasing the number of correlated variables, the variance of the random error and increasing the correlation between the independent variables have negative effect on the mean squared error.
 When the sample size increases the mean squared error decreases even when the correlation between the independent variables and the variance of the random error are large.
 In all situations, the proposed estimators have smaller mean squared error than the ordinary least squares and other existing estimators.

 Keywords: Linear model, LSE, MSE, Monte Carlo simulations, multicollinearity, ridge regression